I'm Liam. Six years writing copy that had to convert or get killed. Three years building the systems that scale that work to a $20M+ portfolio.

 Verified by the people who built the tools.

-Certifications, fluency, and the receipts that back the work.
-Issued by Anthropic — the lab whose tools I build on every day.
+Anthropic certifications, English fluency, and the receipts behind the work.
+The certs come from the lab whose tools I build on every day.